gzito/OIS/README.md

 Cross Platform Object Oriented Input Lib System.
 Meant to be very robust and compatible with many systems and operating systems.

-This is a fork of official repository that add Marmalade support.
-It is based on the work by Evandro Millian (https://github.com/evandromillian/OIS-for-Marmalade)
+This is a fork of official repository that add Marmalade support; it's based on the work by Evandro Millian (https://github.com/evandromillian/OIS-for-Marmalade).

 Official OIS repository is at: https://github.com/wgois/OIS

 ## Compiling:
 Marmalade/
-	OIS.mkb - build static library
+	- OIS.mkb: build static library
-	OISConsole.mkb - build test app
+	- OISConsole.mkb: build test app

 Win32/